Previously added items:

 Modify an existing microRNA mimic or inhibitor, target a novel microRNA, or request an Accell microRNA Inhibitor or Stabilized Mimic for special applications.

-Order a wide range of single stranded DNA to support your HDR donor oligo needs or other experimental constructs.
+Order a wide range of single-strand DNA to support your HDR donor oligo needs or other experimental constructs.